mickecamino/Corvette-Cluster-Tester/README.md

 This year the tachometer had an up-arrow with the text UPSHIFT ONE TO FOUR.

 I will add code for the different years once I have them tested.

+## How the LCD panel is driven
+The PCB with the LCD panels has 8 40-pin IC's that control the three LCD screens.
+The IC's are M8438B6 from SGS-Thomson or AY0438 from Microchip.
+They control up to 32 LCD segments and is driven by serial data.
+Each IC has one Data In and one Data Out.
+8 IC's * 32 outputs = 256 and that is how the panel is driven, a burst of clocked 256 bit data followed by a Strobe to output the data.
+Each pin is latched.

+## The Code
+The code is pretty simple and easy to modify.
+Most of the code contains array's for the different segments.
+There is one function that outputs data to the display, it takes two arguments, parameter one is the array name and parameter two is the number of positions to output.

+## Connections
+Pin 5 (Strobe) of the cluster connects to pin 8 on the Arduino Pin 7 (Clock)  of the cluster connects to pin 9 on the Arduino Pin 8 (Data)   of the cluster connects to pin 10 on the Arduino